mungus451/starlight_v2/README.md

 ✨ Features
 The application is built as a series of "vertical slices," with the following features fully implemented:

-Authentication: Secure user registration and login.
+<h1>Authentication:</h1> Secure user registration and login.

-Dynamic Dashboard: A central hub showing a player's real-time resources, stats, and structures.
+<h1>Dynamic Dashboard:</h1> A central hub showing a player's real-time resources, stats, and structures.

-Bank: Securely deposit, withdraw, and transfer credits to other players.
+<h1>Bank:</h1> Securely deposit, withdraw, and transfer credits to other players.

-Training: Train untrained citizens into specialized units (workers, soldiers, spies, etc.) using game-balanced costs.
+<h1>Training:</h1> Train untrained citizens into specialized units (workers, soldiers, spies, etc.) using game-balanced costs.

-Structures: Upgrade your dominion's structures (Fortification, Economy, etc.) using dynamically calculated costs.
+<h1>Structures:</h1> Upgrade your dominion's structures (Fortification, Economy, etc.) using dynamically calculated costs.

-Espionage: Launch "all-in" spy operations against other players, costing attack turns and resources.
+<h1>Espionage:</h1> Launch "all-in" spy operations against other players, costing attack turns and resources.

-Spy Reports: A detailed inbox for viewing the results and intel gathered from spy operations.
+<h1>Spy Reports:</h1> A detailed inbox for viewing the results and intel gathered from spy operations.

-Battle (PvP): A full-featured "all-in" attack system.
+<h1>Battle (PvP):</h1> A full-featured "all-in" attack system.

-Leaderboard: A paginated leaderboard of all players, ranked by net worth, is built into the battle page for target selection.
+<h1>Leaderboard:</h1> A paginated leaderboard of all players, ranked by net worth, is built into the battle page for target selection.

-Dynamic Combat: Battle outcomes are calculated based on unit counts, stats (strength, constitution), and structure levels (offense, defense).
+<h1>Dynamic Combat:</h1> Battle outcomes are calculated based on unit counts, stats (strength, constitution), and structure levels (offense, defense).

-Spoils of War: Victors plunder credits and steal net worth.
+<h1>Spoils of War:</h1> Victors plunder credits and steal net worth.

-Battle Reports: A detailed inbox for viewing all battle outcomes.
+<h1>Battle Reports:</h1> A detailed inbox for viewing all battle outcomes.

-Level Up: Spend level-up points to increase your character's five core stats.
+<h1>Level Up:</h1> Spend level-up points to increase your character's five core stats.

-Settings: A multi-part page to update your profile, change your email, update your password, and set security questions (all sensitive actions are gated by a password check).
+<h1>Settings: </h1> A multi-part page to update your profile, change your email, update your password, and set security questions (all sensitive actions are gated by a password check).

 Alliances (Full System):